 Yeah, I know, making a budget can be intimidating – especially if you have never made one before and are unsure where to start.
 No need to fret.
 Creating a budget really isn’t as difficult as most people think.

-You can start with my tips on How to Make a Budget.
+You can start with my tips on How to Save Money and How to Make a Budget.
 I lay out the basics of making a budget in just 3 simple steps.
 All you need to create a budget is a piece of paper, a pencil and general knowledge of your monthly expenses.

 If you want something a little more formal, you can use my free printable budget template.

 With a budget in place, it is easier to see what you earn, how much you spend and were you can cut.

 Hopefully, your budget revealed a few places where you can make cuts in your spending so that you can start saving – and coloring in your saving goals tracker!